gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

     using parameter_pack = std::tuple<nth_argument_t<S, L>...>;

     // We define our wrapper struct
+    // We inherit privately to leverage empty base class optimization, but we could easily
-    struct Wrapper : private L {
+    // have choose to contain a private member instead. struct Wrapper : private L {
         constexpr Wrapper(L l) : L{std::move(l)} {}